Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-Python-ShellCodeLoader/README.md

   - Script obfuscation (function and variable names are randomized + multiple encoding layer)
   - Dynamic API resolution (via GetProcAddress and LoadLibraryA)
   - Memory protection change after copy (PAGE_READWRITE changed to PAGE_EXECUTE_READ)
-  - Delayed execution to bypass fast sandbox analysis
+  - Basic sandbox detection and evasion (Delayed execution + Terminates execution if a debugger is detected)
   - Compatible with shellcodes of multiple C2 frameworks such as Metasploit and Havoc

 #### USAGE